Acepatil/K_Means-From-Scratch/README.md

 - `k_means.py`: Contains the implementation of the K-Means algorithm and supporting functions.
 - `README.md`: Documentation of the project and explanation of the implementation.
+- `LICENSE.md`: The MIT License for the project.

 ## Installation